sergejlembke/streamlit-face-recognition-app/README.md

 streamlit run streamlit_app/main.py
 ```

+**Required Python version:** 3.10 or higher

 ---

-## 📄 Licenses & Third-Party Dependencies
+## 📜 License & Third-Party Dependencies

+This project is licensed under the **AGPL-3.0 License** – see the [LICENSE]([LICENSE](https://www.gnu.org/licenses/agpl-3.0.en.html)) file for details.
+It uses the following third-party dependencies:
-- This project uses [OpenCV (cv2)](https://opencv.org/), which is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
+- [OpenCV (cv2)](https://opencv.org/), which is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).
-- The Haar cascade file [haarcascade_frontalface_default.xml](https://github.com/opencv/opencv/blob/4.x/data/haarcascades/haarcascade_frontalface_default.xml) is part of the OpenCV project and is also licensed under the Apache 2.0 License.
+- Haar cascade file [haarcascade_frontalface_default.xml](https://github.com/opencv/opencv/blob/4.x/data/haarcascades/haarcascade_frontalface_default.xml), which is part of the OpenCV project and is also licensed under the Apache 2.0 License.